Credit Cards Credit Card Basics

 • You want to automate payments: If you link your utility accounts to a credit card, you can usually sign up for automatic payments.
 Autopay will ensure you never miss a payment, giving you one less thing to worry about.

-• You want to track your spending: Your credit cards can sync with budgeting apps like Mint or You Need a Budget, helping you track your spending and manage your money.
+• You want to track your spending: You may find it helpful to sync your credit cards with a budgeting app, helping you track your spending and manage your money.

-• You want to earn rewards: Your credit card rewards points or cash back can add up if you use your card to pay for utilities.
-If you had $4,000 per year in utility bills and used a card that offered 1.5% cash back on every purchase, you’d get $60 in cash back just for covering necessary expenses.
+• Card rewards outweigh extra fees: Your credit card rewards points or cash back can add up if you use your card to pay for utilities.
+If you had $4,000 per year in utility bills and used a card that offered 1.5% cash back on every purchase, you’d get $60 in cash back annually.
+But watch out for card fees.

-• The utility company charges high fees: Some utility companies charge you a processing or convenience fee to pay your bill with a credit card, so you should ensure the credit card points you can earn will offset the fees you pay.
+• The utility company charges high fees: Many utility companies charge a processing or convenience fee for credit card payments, so you should ensure the credit card points you can earn will offset the fees you pay.

-• You have to use a third-party service: Some companies won’t allow you to use a credit card at all.
-In that case, you’ll instead have to use a third-party service if you’re set on using a credit card.
-However, these services charge additional fees.
+• You have to use a third-party service: Some companies won’t even allow you to pay by credit card.
+In that case, you’ll instead have to use a third-party service if you’re set on using a credit card, incurring extra fees.

 • You’re worried about your credit score: It’s possible that using your cards to pay for utilities could damage your credit score.
-Your credit utilization — how much of your available credit you use — accounts for 30% of your FICO credit score.
+Check your credit utilization — how much of your available credit you use.
+This accounts for 30% of your FICO credit score.
 With more charges on your card, you’ll use more of your credit line, potentially increasing your credit utilization and reducing your credit score.

 FAQs